shivannis/xandr-docs-public/xandr-docs/articles/invest/cross-device-targeting-and-measurement.md

 ---
 title: Microsoft Invest - Cross-Device Targeting and Measurement
-description: In this article, learn about cross-device targeting and measurement, a feature enabled at the line item level.
+description: In this article, explore cross-device targeting and measurement, a feature that links events across devices, enabled at the line item level.
 ---

 # Microsoft Invest - Cross-Device targeting and measurement